-We’ve had a few questions about them this year, so it’s a good time to show you what to look for, and what to do.
+However, they continue to show up in different places, so it’s a good time to show you what to look for, and what to do.

-They’re called Rutherglen bugs.
-They are tiny and a nuisance, and unfortunately there’s very little you can do about them.
-They’re a sapsucker, and if there are enough of them they can suck the juice out of your fruit and cause it to shrivel up.
+The bugs in these photos are called Rutherglen bugs.
+They are tiny, and a nuisance, and if there are enough of them they can wreck your fruit.

 The year that we had a plague a small proportion of our peaches had so much juice sucked out that they weren’t usable.
-Luckily most were still fine and we able to sell them at the market as usual.
+Luckily most were still fine and we were able to sell them at the market as usual.

 The bugs can leave a slightly sticky residue on the fruit as well, but this washes off.